terra-money/docs/docs/SDKs/Terra-js/Common-examples.md

 console.log(result);
 ```

-## Decoding messages encoded using Protobuf
+## Decoding Protobuf-encoded messages

-The following code example shows how decode messages that have been encoded using Protobuf.
+The following code example shows how to decode messages that have been encoded using Protobuf:

 ```ts
 import {